bugsnag/bugsnag-js/UPGRADING.md

 // OK: to use exactly the same logic you will need to cast const ErrorBoundary = Bugsnag.getPlugin('react') as unknown as React.Component

-// RECOMMENDED: or to make use of the provided type definitions, update to the new api const ErrorBoundary = Bugsnag.getPlugin('react')!.createErrorBoundary()
+// RECOMMENDED: to make use of the provided type definitions, update to the new api const ErrorBoundary = Bugsnag.getPlugin('react')!.createErrorBoundary()
 ```